VISIT OUR EMU SANCTUARY!

 published in the Lake Claire Clarion, Feb. and March 2012

 Other humans come by with their dogs, which makes me nervous, especially when the dogs start barking at me.
 It brings back unpleasant memories of several occasions when dogs got through the fence and chased me just for fun.
-When I’m frightened, I puff my feathers up to make myself look more threatening.
-But these dogs were too excited to notice.
+When Im frightened, I puff my feathers up to make myself look more threatening.
+But these dogs were too excited to notice (by gritz).
 I could have hurt them pretty severely with my big clawed feet, but in my panic I only wanted to run away.

 Things have changed around here since the old days when my enclosure included the big pond and the plants grew thick and wild.
 My buddies the goats and I were semi-wild critters ourselves, and it was much harder to socialize with my human visitors through the fence.

-I’ll never forget the day a few years back when Dawn lured me into her upper yard with some food and closed the lower gate.
+Ill never forget the day a few years back when Dawn lured me into her upper yard with some food and closed the gate.
 Then the neighbors gathered and tore down all the fences.
 I watched in fascination as one fellow climbed into a big noisy machine and started moving the dirt around.
 He enlarged the old pond, dug a new smaller one, and transformed my overgrown pasture and the surrounding back yards into the beautiful terraced landscape you see today.
-Then the neighbors put the fences back up.
+Then the neighbors put the fences back up, but not quite in the same places.

 Every so often I get bored and stop eating my regular food, so Dawn tries something different.
-At the moment I get brown rice, lentils and vegetables, with a salad of lettuce, greens, and grapes, plus popcorn or sometimes corn chips.
-I never did care for the “emu chow” Dawn bought once or twice from the animal feed store.
+At the moment I get brown rice, green beans, a salad of lettuce, celery, and grapes, plus popcorn and corn chips.
+I never did care for the emu chow Dawn bought once or twice from the animal feed store.
 I credit my good diet for keeping me in good health all these years.

 When I remember my relatives on emu ranches who eat nothing but emu chow and end up as emu burgers or emu oil, I feel pretty lucky to live here in Lake Claire.
 But still I wonder sometimes.
 Would I have been happier roaming the Australian outback, foraging for wild food and running away from predators?
 Having regular meals and a nice straw bed might not be all that great compared to a life of freedom in the outback among my own kind.